NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 A shorter grace period allows maintainers to move more quickly but requires maintainers of defendant derivations to jump to action quickly which is not always possible for volunteer driven work.
-For example if a maintainer is on vacation it can’t be expected that they respond in a couple of days.
+For example if a maintainer is on vacation they can't be expected to respond in a couple of days.

 ## Longer grace period